team-telnyx/demo-node-telnyx/genesys-open-messaging/README.md

 ## Step 4.
 Configure Genesys Cloud

-For all details please refer to the Genesys Cloud Open Messaging integration here - https://help.mypurecloud.com/articles/get-started-with-open-messaging

 > **OPEN MESSAGING INTEGRATION**

+For all details please refer to the [Genesys Cloud Open Messaging](https://help.mypurecloud.com/articles/get-started-with-open-messaging) documentation.

 To be able to use an Open Messaging Interface for 2-way SMS communication with the standard Genesys Cloud messaging interface you need to complete the following settings: